cmtrounce/codeowners-tree/README.md

 ## Installation

-Before using CODEOWNERS Tree, you'll need to install the Graphviz application, which is used for rendering the interactive tree-like graph.
+Before using CODEOWNERS Visualizer, you'll need to install the Graphviz application, which is used for rendering the interactive tree-like graph.
 Follow the steps below to install Graphviz:

 ### Installing Graphviz on Windows